 Guided practice(40 min.): students discuss appropriate topics for small talk

 Point out that some topics of conversation are appropriate for making small talk and others are not.
 Elicit a couple of examples of each, and ask why the inappropriate ones aren’t good.
-Instruct students that they will work in groups to discuss which topics are good and which are not and WHY they’re not.
+Instruct students that they will work in groups to discuss which topics are good and which are not (and WHY.)

-Groups (of 3 or 4) will cut apart the topics on the list and after discussing each, place each into the “appropriate” or “inappropriate” piles.
-Ask each group to think of at least two other topics and write them on the bottom of their sheets, adding those “cards” to the proper pile after discussing them.
+Groups (of 3 or 4) will cut apart the topics on the list.
+After discussing each, they'll place them on the “appropriate” or “inappropriate” piles.
+Ask each group to think of at least two other topics and write them on the bottom of their sheets.
+They should also add those “cards” to the proper pile after discussing them.

 report back to the class on their decisions.